WASdev/sample.microservices.docs/adding_security.md

      ``kubectl create configmap ipaddr-config --from-literal=EXTERNAL_IP_ADDR=(your minikube ip)``

-1. Clone or download the [sample.microservicebuilder.ssoserver](https://github.com/WASdev/sample.microservicebuilder.ssoserver) repository.
+1. Clone or download the [sample.microservices.ssoserver](https://github.com/WASdev/sample.microservices.ssoserver) repository.

-1. In sample.microservicebuilder.ssoserver, ``edit src/main/liberty/userids.xml and set your desired userid(s) and password(s).``  A Kubernetes secret will be created from this file during the build.
+1. In sample.microservices.ssoserver, ``edit src/main/liberty/userids.xml and set your desired userid(s) and password(s).``  A Kubernetes secret will be created from this file during the build.

 1. Uninstall web-application and schedule-service if they are present.
 ```